Gassandrid/ewan.my/content/Notes/Computational Neuroscience/Theory/Theta Rhythm.md

 > While the specifics are up for discussion, [[Artem Kirsanov|Artem]] seeks to make the argument that the central purpose of **theta rhythm** is to provide a computational mechanism to **construct** and **retrieve** memory traces.

-For the purpose of explaining what he means here, let's think of a [[Memory]] as a **temporal** sequence of neuronal patterns activating one after another.
+For the purpose of explaining what he means here, let's think of a [[Notes/Computational Neuroscience/Theory/Memory]] as a **temporal** sequence of neuronal patterns activating one after another.
 Each one of these patterns is a **collection** of neuronal assemblies, which together form an **integrated representation** of the world.

 ![[Screenshot 2025-04-05 at 2.43.48 PM.png]]